RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 Members that have a guest over for more than 2 days (more than a weekend) should email the house to let them know.
 Guests staying for 7 or more consecutive days must pay rent and fulfill house responsibilities including late night and chores.
 Members should also email the house if they plan on having more than 3-4 guests over at any time out of courtesy.
 Any damage done by a guest will be repaired with money from the host’s security deposit.

 ### Social Gatherings
-Any event held at Von Cramm with a proposed attendance of greater than 10 people must be approved by the house via a house meeting vote.
-Events held at Von Cramm must be open to all house residents.
+Any event held at Von Cramm Hall with a proposed attendance of greater than 10 people must be approved by the house via a house meeting vote.
+Events held at Von Cramm Hall must be open to all house residents.
 House members can request to use house activity fee funds for their event.
 House members must propose their event and, if requesting house activity fee funds, a budget to the Summer HM(s) at least 24 hours prior to the house meeting before their proposed event date.
 An event which requests house activity fee funds is subject to a special vote (see Section VI).
 Any other events are subject to a majority vote (see Section VI).<sup>2</sup>

 ### Kitchen Sanitation and Etiquette
 * Label all leftovers with your name and the date